16 Years Running a Business: What Actually Worked

 Every yes to the wrong thing is a no to the right thing.
 I didn’t understand this for years.
 I’d take on projects that weren’t a good fit because I was afraid of turning down money.
 Those projects always took longer than expected, paid less than they should have, and drained energy I could’ve spent on better opportunities.

-The filter I use now is simple: Would I be excited to do this work at this price for this person?
-If any of those three elements is off, I pass.
-Life is too short to spend it doing work you resent for people you don’t enjoy at rates that feel insulting.
+If any of those three is off, I pass.
+Life’s too short to do work you resent for people you don’t enjoy at rates that feel insulting.

 Health Is a Business Asset

-I ignored my health for the first decade of running my business.
-Late nights, junk food, no exercise, constant stress.
-I told myself it was necessary for success.
-That was a lie I told to justify bad choices.
 When my health finally caught up with me, productivity crashed.
-I spent more on doctors than I would have spent on prevention.
+I spent more on doctors in 6 months than I would’ve spent on 3 years of prevention.
 Worst of all, the quality of my thinking degraded when I needed it most.

 Now I treat health like a business investment.
 Sleep is non-negotiable.
 Exercise happens every day, even if it’s just a walk.
 Food is fuel, not entertainment.
-When I’m healthy, I make better decisions, work faster, and handle stress more effectively.
+When I’m healthy, I make better decisions, work faster, handle stress more effectively.
 When I’m not, everything suffers.

 If you’re running on empty, you’re not being dedicated.
 You’re being foolish.
-Your business needs you functioning at your best.
-That means taking care of the machine that runs it.

 Most Failures Are Recoverable

 I’ve launched products that nobody bought.
-I’ve lost clients over stupid mistakes.
-I’ve made financial decisions that cost thousands.
-Every single one of those failures felt catastrophic at the time.
+Lost clients over stupid mistakes.
+Made financial decisions that cost thousands.
+Every single one felt catastrophic at the time.
 Looking back, none of them were.
-The product failure taught me to validate before building.
-The lost clients taught me to communicate better.
-The financial mistakes taught me to track everything.

 When you’re in the middle of a failure, it feels permanent.
 It’s not.
 Most business failures are recoverable if you learn the lesson and adjust.
 The only unrecoverable failure is giving up entirely.
 Everything else is just expensive education.